 Lyon Prince is known as the Beast of the Oliphants for good reason.
 Since losing his wife—and much of his face—to a fire, he’s locked himself in his castle with only a few companions, intent on training his battered body back to his old strength.
 Everyone knows he’s not fit for company…which is why he’s surprised when a beautiful and determined young woman shows up at his door and demands access to his treasured library.

 When a blizzard traps them in the ancient castle, Lyon is disconcerted to realize he’s coming to like Bonnie.
-She’s beautiful, aye, but also remarkably driven and one of the wittiest people he’s met.
-And it’s not just that he enjoys spending time with her…he’s falling in love with her, and that can’t happen.
-After all, what chance does a beast have with a beauty like her?
+She might be able to thaw his heart, but what chance does a beast have with a vivacious and determined beauty like her?